berkeley-cdss/berkeley-class-site/docs/style-guide.md

 ## Just the Docs Defaults

 Just the Docs additionally has custom styling.
 [View the Documentation.](https://just-the-docs.com/docs/ui-components/) Not all elements may be accessible -- be sure to double check that all GitHub Actions pass after a commit!

+## Note on Colors

+You may find that colors that are accessible for the light color scheme may not be accessible for the dark color scheme and vice versa.
+In that case, we recommend defining a variable, once in `_sass/color-schemes/light.scss` to be accessible for the light color scheme and once again in `_sass/color-schemes/dark.scss` to be accessible for the dark color scheme.
+See `$hw-rel` for an example.